openebs-archive/e2e-tests/experiments/functional/zfs-LocalPV/zfspv-custom-topology/README.md

 ## About the experiment

 - After zfs-driver:v0.7.x user can label the nodes with the required topology, the ZFSPV driver will support all the node labels as topology keys.
-- In this experiment we cover two scenarios one with immediate volume binding and other with late binding (i.e. WaitForFirstConsumer).
-If we add label after zfs-localpv driver has been deployed and using late binding mode then a restart of all the node agents are required so that the drivercan pick the labels and add them as supported topology key.
-Restart is not required in case of immediate volumebinding irrespective of if we add labels after zfs-driver deploy or before.
+- In this experiment we cover two scenarios such as one with immediate volume binding and other with late binding (i.e. WaitForFirstConsumer).
+If we add a label to node after zfs-localpv driver deployment and using late binding mode, then a restart of all the node agents are required so that the driver can pick the labels and add them as supported topology key.
+Restart is not required in case of immediate volumebinding irrespective of if we add labels after zfs-driver deployment or before.

 ## How to run experiment